WebberZone/where-did-they-go-from-here/readme.txt

 * **wherego_excerpt**: Class of the `span` tag for excerpt (if included)

-You can add the CSS code in the **Custom Styles** section of the plugin settings page or in your theme's *style.css* file
+You can add the CSS code in the **Custom Styles** section of the plugin settings page or in your theme's *style.css* file.
+To find out the detailed list of available styles, check out the HTML output of the generated code.

 = Shortcode =